Nimus-oes/frontend/05-Product Preview Card/README.md

 Using `display: none` hides an element not just visually, but also removes it from the accessibility tree, making it inaccessible to screen readers.
 For screen readers to recognize an element, it needs to occupy some space, even if it’s minimal.
 To make an element hidden visually but still available to assistive technology, you can create a tiny element with a size of `1px` by `1px` and restrict its visibility using `clip` or absolute positioning.

-Here’s the common code to make an element visually hidden but accessible to screen readers:

 ```
 .sr-only {
   position: absolute;